Bryan R. Monte

 Now We’re Getting Somewhere is dedicated ‘To the Makers’ who Addonizio informed me in her interview in this issue, are the poets (from the Greek word poësis) or ‘those who make rather than break things’.
 It has two epigraphs—the first from Leonard Cohen song referencing a leader’s untrustworthiness and the second by Elizabeth Taylor referring to alcohol, beauty, and sex.

 The first section starts with a bang with the section’s title poem, ‘Night in the Castle’.
 Danger is present from the very first line with a ‘scorpion twitching on the wall’.
-The speaker, who is ‘on an artist’s grant’ to write in a medieval, Umbrian castle, wonders if she ‘should slam it with this terrible book of poetry’ (the one she’s writing or reading?) or ‘murder it with my sandal’ since ‘I gave up on mercy long ago’.
+The speaker, who is ‘on an artist’s grant’ to write in a medieval, Umbrian castle, wonders if she ‘should slam it with this book of terrible poetry’ (the one she’s writing or reading?) or ‘murder it with my sandal’ since ‘I gave up on mercy a while ago’.

 However, in the sixth through eighth stanzas, the focus changes to the poet’s fantasy of what would do if she had the power.
 She imagines herself as ‘an underage duchess whose husband has finally died / of gout’ … or maybe ‘She might even have poisoned the duke’ to have ‘more secret liaisons with the court musician’.
 Then she fantasizes about what she would do as ‘a feared & beloved queen ordering up fresh linens & / beheadings’.
 Her fantasy is re-enforced by further punitive desires of ‘locking up bad poets in their artisanal hair shirts’ and ‘torturing academics with pornographic marionette performances’.